polin0m/lockdownd-ios613-with-sync/README.md

 ## What this file does

 - Bypasses activation on devices running iOS 6.1.3
-- Preserves Windows-iTunes synchronization (at least iTunes syncs music unlike iPh0ne4s's file, no macOS, for some reason it won't work)
+- Preserves Windows-iTunes synchronization (at least iTunes syncs music unlike iPh0ne4s's file, for some reason on macOS it works whenever it wants to)
 - Allows using the device without unlocking with Apple ID or using valid SIM

 ## Repository contents